willGraham01/PiranhasHalfyord/plot/scenes/07-hideout-infiltration.md

 Whiskers can also draw attention to the cellar door by scratching on the woodwork.

 - (Investigation DC 10) The cellar is locked, but Hope says Fordem was last seen down there.
-- (Investigation DC 20) If generally searching the bar/kitchen area, one of the gang's covert marks will be discovered indicating the direct towards the trap door.
+- (Investigation DC 20) If generally searching the bar/kitchen area, one of the gang's covert marks will be discovered indicating a direction towards the cellar trap door.
 It will have to be interpreted like the others at the bridge by a character who speaks Thieves' Cant.
-- (Strength DC 15) The cellar trapdoor can be forced.
+- (Strength DC 15) The cellar trapdoor can be forced open, damaging it in the process.
 - (Thieves' tools DC 20) The cellar can be lock-picked open.

 Once the cellar door is open, the animated wolf (if present) will immediately dive down into the cellar, ignoring the party and Hope.